CallMeJasonYT/ResQSupply/README.md

 # ResQSupply

 The aim of the present project is the development of a collaborative system for the registration of requests for assistance (emergency items) and the servicing of needs in a community that has been affected by a natural disaster (e.g. flood, earthquake, etc.).
-It was developed in the context of the workshop of the course Programming & Systems on the Web, at the C.E.I.D.
+It was developed in the context of the workshop of the course "Programming & Systems on the Web", at C.E.I.D.

 ## Authors